modxorg/Docs/en/building-sites/elements/templates.md

 </html>
 ```

-Note the important `[[*content]]` tag; this tag tells MODx where to put the Resource's content.
+Note the important `[[*content]]` tag; this tag tells MODX where to put the Resource's content.

 MODX defaults to storing templates in its database, if you are using a version prior to 2.2.x this is your only option.
 In MODX 2.2.x and newer you have the option of storing templates as static files using Media Sources.

 Remember that simply _creating_ a template doesn't mean that it is automatically put to use: you have to edit each [Resources](building-sites/resources "Resources") and specify which Template it uses.
 This is different from some content management systems where each template has one or many pages.
-Each MODx page has a single Template that it uses to format output.
+Each MODX page has a single Template that it uses to format output.

 After you've created one or more Templates, you can edit any Resource and choose a Template for it by selecting one from the "Uses Template" drop-down list.